-It’s often easier to give advice than follow it, however.
-If we look at the designs we have created since, we have done a better job of using less words and bigger fonts.
+However, it’s easier to give advice than follow it.
+If we look at the designs we’ve created since, we have done a better job of using less words.
+Bigger fonts.
 We’ve considered the colours of the fonts and T-shirts more.
-It’s important to work out how different colours will work together.
+We’ve looked at how different colours work together.

-But, from a pure design point of view, there’s still lots of room to improve.
+But, from a design point of view, there’s still much room to improve.

 Let’s use our This Mum Loves T-shirt as an example.
-The core ‘insight’ was around maternal pride and we used a phrase that we hear in parenting groups and forums a lot.
+The insight was around maternal pride.
+We used a phrase we hear in parenting groups and forums a lot.
 “Love you to the moon and back”.

 So far, so good.

-But if you look at the design, there are still TEN design elements in that design.
-TEN.
-Less than the 50 on the previous design, but still.
-Remember, we said we’d focus on simplifying the future designs?
+But if you look at the design, there are still 10 design elements.
+10!
+Less than the 50 of before, but still.
+Remember, we said we’d simplify future designs.

 10 design elements is not simple

-Here are the 10 design elements in this design starting top left and working down to the bottom.
+Here are the 10 design elements in this design starting from the top left :-

 - The vector graphic cut out of the mum.

-- This written vertically – we did at least limit ourselves to two fonts – Phosphate and Rockwell – so we are applying at least some simplification.
+- This written vertically.
+We did at least limit ourselves to 2 fonts this time – Phosphate and Rockwell.
+So, some simplifying.

-- Mum – fine, good stand-out as an important word of the message.
+- Mum – Fine.
+Good stand-out as an important part of the message.

-- Loves Her Kids – the font here is actually ‘cut out’ of the rectangle.
-So when it is printed the text is transparent, so will look a different colour depending on the colour of the T-shirt.
-It’s quite a common technique in T-shirt design.
+- Loves Her Kids – The font here is ‘cut out’ of the rectangle.
+So when it’s printed, the text is transparent, so looks a different colour depending on the T-shirt colour.
+A common technique in T-shirt design.

-- Heart – another vector graphic to symbolise the ‘love’ obviously and to try and get away from all text.
-However, was it really needed?
+- Heart – Another vector graphic to symbolise ‘love’, and to get away from all text.
+But, was it really needed?

-- Moon (symbol) – another vector graphic to symbolise, well, the moon obviously, because …
+- Moon (symbol) – Another vector graphic to symbolise, well, the moon, because …

 - Moon (words) – maybe having the word ‘moon’ in big bold letters won’t be clear enough? (we’re kidding).

 - And back – Finishing off the sentence.
-It should really stop here, but …
+It should stop here, but …

 Learn from what doesn't work as well as what does

-You might wonder why we are sharing the lessons from our T-shirt design experience with you.
+You might wonder why we’re sharing the learnings from our T-shirt design experience?.

 Well, we believe there’s as much to learn from what doesn’t work as what does work.